kuntalojha/DS/DS LAB/Experiment 01/README.md

   // Link the first node to the second node head->link = temp;

-  // Add a node at the beginning with value 5 head = addAtBeginning(head, 5);
+  // Add a node at the beginning with data 5 head = addAtBeginning(head, 5);

   // Print first node